spidersouris/tgpin/README.md

 ### Email

-To receive email notification, you need to specify the SMTP server, port, and credentials of the email address used to send the emails in the `config/config.ini` file.
+To receive email notifications, make sure to configure `config/config.ini` to specify the SMTP server, port, and credentials of the email address used to send and receive the emails.

 ```ini
 [email]